 Now, it used to be entirely different.
 And I say this being a past songwriter myself.
 I’d say there’s at least 3 different worlds to look at depending upon the world you’re living in.

-First, there’s what I would call the current streaming environment … where most income is being made from streaming vs physical sales.
+First, there’s what I would call the current environment … where most income is being made from streaming vs physical sales.

 Ahh yes, the world pre-Napster.

 Before Napster if you wanted just that “one” song - you had to drive to a record store, buy the CD for $14.99 +.
 It was what it was.
-On one hand - great for songwriters … because all the songwriters benefitted from that one CD sale.
+On one hand - great for songwriters … because with royalties all the songwriters benefitted from that one CD sale.

 On the other hand, customers just got tired of that system and felt ripped off (rightfully so).
 I mean - we paid over $15 ... most of the time just to get 2 really great songs and another 10 songs of trash.
 I mean really that’s what it was.
 Now - that might have sucked for the consumer - and it did.
 But for a professional songwriter - it was awesome.